Victoria Horn: Musical career

-By the age of 17, Horn had some musical experience behind her including live performances.
+By the age of 17, Lady V had some musical experience behind her including live performances.
 During this year she became a latter-day member of 1970s pop group The New Seekers under the name Vikki James.
 Not long after this she recorded for other artists on a number of dance songs.
 Her first major songwriting release, a song from 2001 called "Days Go By" performed by Dirty Vegas, peaked at No. 14 on the U.S. Billboard Hot 100 and No. 1 on the U.S. Billboard Hot Dance Play following its implementation in an advertisement for the Mitsubishi Eclipse.
 "Days Go By" continued to garner heavy radio play throughout 2002 and win a Grammy Award for Best Dance Recording as well as an ASCAP Pop Music Award for its author.

+Who Do You Love Now? was written in 2001 by Victoria Horn, performed by Dannii Minogue and produced by Riva.
+The single reached number 3 in the United Kingdom and remaining on the charts for 15 weeks.
+Minogue's longest stay on the UK Singles Chart for any of her singles.

+The song marked a turning point for Minogue.
+The single would be the first of a string of consecutive Top 20 hits in her home country, Australia, and the United Kingdom.

 In 2003, a song she cowrote for Enrique Iglesias (featuring Kelis) entitled "Not in Love" won the Billboard Latin Dance song of the year and enjoyed top ten placement in many sales charts around the world.

-In 2008, Horn co-wrote the song "This is Us" which appeared on the Keyshia Cole album A Different Me.
+In 2008, Lady V co-wrote the song "This is Us" which appeared on the Keyshia Cole album A Different Me.
 The album went on to sell one million copies.
-As well, during this year, Horn collaborated with songwriters David "DQ" Quiñones, Erika Nuri, Rodney Jerkins, and Evan Bogart to found The Writing Camp.
+As well, during this year, Lady V collaborated with songwriters David "DQ" Quiñones, Erika Nuri, Rodney Jerkins, and Evan Bogart to found The Writing Camp.
 The Writing Camp wrote Brandy's debut single "Right Here (Departed)" off her 2008 album Human.
 The song was picked as the album's leading single and Brandy's first release with Epic Records, following her split with Atlantic Records in 2005.
-Fellow co-writer Rodney Jerkins said about Ms. Horn, "'I've had the pleasure of writing with Victoria Horn on a lot of great music.
+Fellow co-writer Rodney Jerkins said about Lady V, "'I've had the pleasure of writing with Victoria Horn on a lot of great music.
 Her great sense of melody and new fresh approach to concepts and lyrics is what I love about her writing.
 She is definitely one of my new favorite songwriters to work with."

-In 2009, Demi Lovato's Here We Go Again album, on which Horn wrote the song "Got Dynamite," released straight to no. 1 on the Billboard chart.
+In 2009, Demi Lovato's Here We Go Again album, on which Lady V wrote the song "Got Dynamite," released straight to no. 1 on the Billboard chart.

-In late 2012, Horn began working more in the genre of electronic dance music.
+In late 2012, Lady V began working more in the genre of electronic dance music.
 Her vocals are featured on many DJ records and she has begun writing for artists including David Guetta, Markus Schulz, Armin van Buuren, Above and Beyond, and Chicane.